2026 New Year's Card Etiquette: Sending Wishes in a Global World

 Crafting Inclusive and Respectful Greetings

-Also, consider sending anniversary card to loved ones at the start of the year.
+And hey, consider sending anniversary card to loved ones at the start of the year.

 Digital vs. Traditional: Navigating Modern Communication